Population 26,821 / 59 degrees north

 Herregården Manor House

 Herregården Manor House is a baroque home from 1677 for the Norwegian governor general, Ulrik Frederik Gyldenløve, the Duke of Larvik.
-He was the illegitimate son of King Frederik IV of Denmark and, to get rid of him, he got the job in Norway and was sent away.
-The house is today open to the public.
+He was the illegitimate son of King Frederik IV of Denmark, and to get rid of him, he was sent to Norway to work.
+The house is open to the public today.

 Kaupang